Enviro & Petroleum Engineer

 3. What are your positive and negative aspects of your career?

-Asked by Jacob over 10 years ago
+Asked by Jacob almost 11 years ago

 1. I chose engineering as a career mostly by default.
 I was good in math and science and LOVED solving practical problems relatively quickly.
 I did not like medicine, law or business school.
 I was lucky to have high school teachers that steered me towards engineering.
 I did not know excactly what I wanted to do within the field of engineering when I first entered colled.